DownD/MetinPythonLib/README.md

   - GetCloseItemGround(\<int\>x,\<int\>y) returns a tupple (\<int\>vid,\<int\>x,\<int\>y)<br>
     Returns the closest pickable item in the ground relative to the position given.<br>
     The items will be fitler acording to the pickup filter (see below).<br>
+    Also, it will ignore items owned by other player.

   - SendPickupItem(\<int\>itemVID)<br>
     Sends a packet to pickup an item from the ground<br>